Lehks/mercury/README.md

 These properties control the naming conventions:

-1. `rdbmsDatabaseNameConvention`: The name of the database in the RDBMS.
+1. `naming.rdbmsDatabaseNameConvention`: The name of the database in the RDBMS.
 Defaults to `upper-camel-case`.
-Does not exist on column level.
+Does not exist on table and column level.
-2. `rdbmsTableNameConvention`: The name of the tables in a database.
+2. `naming.rdbmsTableNameConvention`: The name of the tables in a database.
 Defaults to `upper-camel-case`.
+Does not exist on column level.
-3. `rdbmsColumnNameConvention`: The name of the columns in a database.
+3. `naming.rdbmsColumnNameConvention`: The name of the columns in a database.
 Defaults to `camel-case`.
-4. `sourceFileConvention`: The name of all source files in a client.
+4. `naming.moduleNameConvention`: The name of all modules in a client (and also the name of directories).
 Defaults to `minus-case`.
-Does not exist on column level.
+Does not exist on table or column level.
-5. `classNameConvention`: The name of all classes in a client.
+5. `naming.classNameConvention`: The name of all classes in a client.
 Defaults to `upper-camel-case`.
 Does not exist on column level.
-6. `methodNameConvention`: The name of all methods in a client class (including getters and setters).
+6. `naming.methodNameConvention`: The name of all methods in a client class (including getters and setters).
 Defaults to `camel-case`.
-7. `constantNameConvention`: The name of the column constants.
+7. `naming.constantNameConvention`: The name of the column constants.
 Defaults to `constant-case`.

 ##### Singular Class Names

 There is also another naming option, called `singularClassNames`.
 It is a boolean value.
 When `true` (which is the default), every table name that is in plural will be turned into singular when creating the client-class name of that table.
 For example, a database `Users` will have a class `User`.
+The singular class names option can be set on global and database level.

 ### Connections

 Connections are defined on database level.
-They define the driver that is used for the connection and the data that is used to connect to the database (for example the username and password to log into the database).
+They define the driver that is used for the connection and the data that is used to connect to the database.
+This data is split up into two kinds, for one the public data which may be accessed by anyone and the credentials, which is all data that is sensitive and should not be shared with the world (such as username and passwords).
+The credentials also include data that may change (such as the database IP or hostname, which may change when the database is moved to a different machine).

-Since the connection data may hold sensitive information (like passwords), there are different ways to provide that data.
-These ways are:
+The public connection data is always stored in the DDF itself.
+It is also possible to store the credentials in the DDF, but there are also other ways to store the credentials.
+In total, there are three ways to store the credentials.

 1. internal: The credentials are placed directly in the DDF as a JSON object.
 This variant was used in all of the previous examples.
 2. external: The JSON object that would have been placed directly in the DDF in the _internal_ variant is now placed in a separate file.
-This way, the DDF can be shared whereas the credentials file can be left out.
-The DDF will only contain the path to the DDF.
+This way, the DDF can be shared and the credentials file can be left out.
+The DDF will only contain the path to the credentials file.
 3. environment: The credentials will be loaded from environment variables.
-The DDF will only contain a special identifier
+The DDF will only contain a special identifier that denotes the usage of environment variables.

 The JSON for connection data looks like this: